Early history of the site

 Since it’s conception, the centre has been through a number of periods of change, including the shift from Government funding to the introduction of the commercialisation of the business; the development of a new strategy to develop the corporate social responsibility of the centre; and re-focusing the business to lead the industry towards the innovative concept of “collaboration leasing”.

-The following sections explain the rich history of the Construction Training Centre in more detail.
+Watch our animation video for a summary or read the following sections which explain the rich history of the Construction Training Centre in more detail.

 In 1991 a charitable trust, CISC Pty Ltd, was created with two founders – the Vocational Education, Training and Employment Corporation (the State Government) and the Queensland Construction Training Fund (QCTF) which represents industry, and is itself a Trust.